Illinois / County

 DMV Information

-Residents can handle their licensing and registration needs at the nearby Illinois Secretary of State Driver Services Facility in Joliet.
-The DMV offers convenient access and essential services for drivers in New Lenox.
-Information and services are easily accessible online and by phone.
+Residents of New Lenox handle vehicle services through the Illinois Secretary of State - Driver Services Facility, conveniently located in Joliet.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Illinois